 Kirk Morgan focuses his practice on advising oil and gas pipelines on the commercial and regulatory issues that are central to their business.
 He is regularly called upon by pipeline clients regarding new infrastructure projects, including greenfield pipelines and expansion projects.
 In this role, lead clients through the process of preparing open season materials, negotiating and drafting precedent and transportation agreements, and preparing tariffs.
 Kirk also works closely with clients to obtain regulatory approvals required for new pipeline infrastructure, services, and rates.
-Kirk routinely represents pipeline clients in administrative litigation before the Federal Energy Regulatory Commission, including rate cases and complaint proceedings.
+He routinely represents pipeline clients in administrative litigation before the Federal Energy Regulatory Commission, including rate cases and complaint proceedings.
 Kirk represents not only interstate pipelines, but also gatherers, intrastate pipelines, and Hinshaws.
 Kirk advises numerous natural gas intrastate pipelines on the nuances and requirements associated with Section 311 of the Natural Gas Policy Act of 1978.

 Recent Notable Matters

 Kinder Morgan, Inc. — in numerous proceedings before the Federal Energy Regulatory Commission, including proposed rulemakings and policy statements concerning the process for certificating new interstate natural gas pipelines, the assessment of greenhouse gases in the certificate process, and pipeline open season practices

 Tallgrass Energy — preparation and prosecution of an application for FERC abandonment and certificate approval to allow a major segment of a natural gas pipeline system to be repurposed for transportation of alternate products